django-functest/django-functest/docs/pytest.rst

        display = conftest.SHOW_BROWSER

-You can additional give a description for your marker by putting this in pytest.ini:
+You should also give a description for your marker by putting this in pytest.ini:

 .. code-block:: ini